sam81/pychoacoustics/pychoacoustics/doc/graphical_user_interface.rst

    will be shuffled.
 If the “Shuffle Mode” is set to “Ask”, each time a new repetition starts the user will be asked if s/he wants to shuffle the block positions.
-The “Reset” button resets the number of repetitions to zero.
+The “Reset” button resets the number of repetitions completed by the listener to zero.

 -  **Pre-Trial Silence (ms)** Set a silent time interval before the start of each trial.
+Useful to avoid that a new trial starts immediately after the listener has given his/her response.

 -  **Warning Interval** Choose whether to present a warning light at the beginning of each trial.